HuntJSparra/NCFNetworksDoS/README.md

 We built this project with Flask in Python and some simple HTML.

 # How to run
-1) You'll need Python and Flask to run this project.
+I was unable to run the server on Windows however I was able to get it to run within a Linux VM.
+So lets talk about how to do that
-1) You can download Python from https://www.python.org/.
-You'll need Python 3.4 or newer
+1) Install python3 `apt install python3'
-1) You also need to install Flask since that's what our server runs on.
-You can find how to install it at https://pypi.org/project/Flask/
+1) Install flask `apt install python3-flask`
-1) Run start.sh and it should work
+1) Run the server with `bash start.sh`